laichunx/E01b-Smiles/README.md

 # E01b-Smiles
 # Description:
 # The purpose of this assignemnt is let us to test and try how to draw in
-# java with open_color and arcade.
-We can adjust the position of each drawing object
+# python with open_color and arcade.
+Adjust the position of each drawing object
 # and create a smile face.
 Also, we can group all of the objects and adjust the whole
 # graphic in one line.
 Moreover, the main5.py teach us how to use the mouse motion.